How to remove vowels from a string in Python

 print(remove_vowels("Python is Awesome!"))--OUTPUT--Pythn s wsm!

-This technique leverages the string's built-in replace() method inside a loop.
-It iterates through a string containing both lowercase and uppercase vowels, "aeiouAEIOU", to ensure all are removed.
+This method leverages the built-in replace() function.
+The code iterates through a string containing every vowel, "aeiouAEIOU", to handle both lowercase and uppercase letters.

 Using regular expressions with re.sub()